 What happens with CPS interviews your child?

-Unless your child is too young to communicate or otherwise unable to express him or herself, CPS will conduct an interview.
-If a report comes in to CPS that details an allegation of abuse or neglect against your child then expect to have your child interviewed.
+Unless your child is too young to communicate or unable to express himself or herself, CPS will conduct an interview.
+If a report to CPS details an allegation of abuse or neglect against your child, expect to have your child interviewed.

 Interviews can take place at your home, a CPS office, or your child's daycare or school.
 The main subject areas that are focused on during a child-interview are:

-- what actually happened during the alleged incident (or incidents) of abuse or neglect?
+- What happened during the alleged abuse or neglect incident (or incidents)?

 - whether the child feels safe in their home right now